-A survey by the National Association of Realtors last year showed that 60 percent of first-time homebuyers are finding it hard to get a mortgage; the majority of those are millennials (ages 18-34).
+A survey by the National Association of Realtors last year showed that 18 percent of millennial homebuyers are having a hard time qualifying for a mortgage.
 But, for parents who have the financial means themselves, co-signing a mortgage may be a good idea.

 “You need to look at all possibilities and base your decision on that,” says Keith Krop, owner and mortgage consultant at Eroica Financial Services, Irving, Texas.
 “If you have a dependable child, then you will come out alright.”